Beginners guide to sports trading

 Lets take a look at trading on Betfair and the opportunities that betting exchanges offer us as a user.
 Betting exchanges differ from bookmakers as they allow us to set the odds we want to take.
 There is also the ability to lay a selection as well as back one.

-Betting exchanges differ from bookmakers as they take a commission on your winnings.
+Another big difference with betting exchanges is they take a commission on your winnings.
 Standard bookmakers make a profit from losing customers this is not the case with betting exchanges.

 What is lay betting?